devonanderson/safetynet/README.md

 SafetyNet
 =========

-Simple error logging middleware for [Express](http://github.com/visionmedia/express) that also provides error logging using [Winston](http://github.com/indexzero/winston).
+Simple error logging middleware for [Express](http://github.com/visionmedia/express) using [Winston](http://github.com/indexzero/winston).

 Safetynet uses YAML configuration files to create a library of error definitions.
 These definitions are used to create custom errors and simplify the error handling process.